teamed/teamed.io/pages/people.md

 ---

-An average team for a 5-30 KLoC project consists of a core (eight actively working people) and 20-40 people helping them time to time.
+An average team for a 5-30 KLoC project consists of a core (six actively working people) and 20-40 people helping them time to time.
 The core of the team will look like this: